DEV-learn-co-curriculum/kaitlin-test-quiz/README.md

 # kaitlin-test-quiz
 ???

-# Quiz about Kaitlin - the coolest cat
+# Quiz about Kaitlin

-?: What was the name of Kaitlin's first dog?
+?: What was the name of Kaitlin's first cat?

 ( ) Buddy
 ( ) Puddles